Variational Wasserstein Barycenters with c-Cyclical Monotonicity: Our Method

-\paragraph{Computation complexity} For our method, as well as the methods proposed in \cite{li2020,korotin2021}, computing the Wasserstein barycenter of $N$ input distributions includes repeated computation of $N$ Wasserstein distances having a $O(NSP)$ complexity per iteration where $P$ is the size of the networks.
-Afterwards, the methods in \cite{li2020,korotin2021} recover the barycenter by an additional calculation, which is not an easy task with square level complexity at least.
-However, our method is end-to-end and can easily be parallelized.
-Since dual variable pair $(\phi_i,\psi_i)$,..., $(\phi_N,\psi_N)$ are uncoupled.
-After generating samples from variable $\nu'$, $N$ dual variable pairs $(\phi_i,\psi_i)$ can be computed in a fully parallel manner on $N$ worker threads without information pass between threads.
-In particular, the master thread iteratively provides samples and updates $\nu'$.
+\paragraph{Computation complexity.} For our method, as well as the methods proposed in \citep{li2020,korotin2021,fan2020,korotin2022}, estimating Wasserstein barycenters includes repeated computation on $N$ input distributions.
+Therefore, the computational complexity per iteration scales with $O(NSP)$ where $P$ is the size of the networks.
+Besides, these previous methods require recovering the barycenter by an additional calculation, which is not an easy task scaling with square level complexity at least.
+However, our method is end-to-end and can easily be parallelized, where $N$ dual variable pairs $(\phi_n,\psi_n)$ can be computed in a fully parallel manner.